-The Candidacy Evaluation (CE) involves evaluation of a written document and an oral presentation, prepared and delivered by the student.
-The Candidacy Evaluation provides an assessment of the student's research progress and feasibility of any additional proposed research that the student intends to complete for his/her PhD thesis.
-The evaluation is administered by the student's PhD Thesis

-Committee.
-The Candidacy Evaluation should be scheduled when all coursework and department requirements are completed (typically after six semesters), but no later than the ninth semester of study.
-The Candidacy Evaluation will usually take place one year before the intended PhD defense date.
-Students should contact the Graduate Administrator for a Candidacy Evaluation Schedule form prior to undertaking the CE.
+The Preliminary Thesis Evaluation involves evaluation of a written document and an oral presentation, prepared, and delivered by the student.
+The Preliminary Thesis Evaluation provides an assessment of the student's research progress and feasibility of any additional proposed research that the student intends to complete for his/her PhD thesis.
+The evaluation is administered by the student's PhD Thesis Committee.
+The Preliminary Thesis Evaluation should be scheduled when all coursework and department requirements are completed (typically after six semesters), but no later than the ninth semester of study.
+The Preliminary Thesis Evaluation will usually take place one year before the intended PhD defense date.
+Students should contact the Graduate Administrator for a Preliminary Thesis Evaluation Schedule form prior to undertaking the Preliminary Thesis Evaluation.

-Students will assemble their PhD thesis committee, with the approval of their advisor, prior to completing the Candidacy Evaluation.
+Students will assemble their PhD thesis committee, with the approval of their advisor, prior to completing the Preliminary Thesis Evaluation.
 The Thesis Committee oversees the student's research outcomes.
 The purpose of the committee is to provide an outside perspective on the student's research, helping the student to structure his/her work and identify opportunities.
-The committee is responsible for approving the student's research plan via the Candidacy Evaluation and signing off of on the final dissertation and defense.
+The committee is responsible for approving the student's research plan via the Preliminary Thesis Evaluation form and signing off of on the final dissertation and defense.